We've gained a lot of insights on how and how not to hire for rapid and sustainable growth.

-Tier One People has interviewed over 100 Fintech leaders.
-We found less than 1% of founders had a background in Human Capital.
-And only 10% of Fintech startups had a dedicated HR professional in place.
+Startlingly our research and data suggest less than 1% of founders have a professional background in HR/People/Culture.
+While only 10% of Fintech startups we interviewed have a dedicated HR/People executive in place.

-It stands to reason that with no HR expertise, startups are at great risk when it comes to hiring, retention, performance and culture.
+Hiring is one of the most complex challenges facing every business.
+So it stands to reason that with no HR expertise to lean on, startups are at risk of suffering major growth challenges in hiring, employee retention, performance and culture.

 Plan before hiring.

-It is a worrying fact that founders put way more thought, effort, planning and commitment into raising capital than hiring.
-The two are intertwined, without a great team you will struggle to raise the capital to grow.
+Founders tend to put more thought, effort, planning and commitment into raising capital than hiring the right talent.
+The two are intertwined, without a great team, you will struggle to raise the capital to grow.

-A well thought out people strategy should be part of your business plan from day one.
-If you are promising to deliver cutting edge technology and don’t have the talent on board to deliver, you will fail your investors.
+A well-thought-out people strategy should be part of your business plan from day one.
+If you are promising to deliver cutting-edge technology and don't have the talent on board to deliver, you will fail your investors and fail your people.

 Our research shows three distinct phases of growth for a Fintech.

-- Blitz Scale: 300 People with global growth
+Global Scale: Plus 300 People with global expansion

 Getting from 1 - 50 people can seem easy.
 But this is where all future growth and cultural problems are created.
 So it is essential to get phase one right if you plan to avoid the growing pains and scale effectively.

-NB: Please don’t copy the Netflix, Google, Amazon or Facebook strategy.
-These are some of the largest businesses in the world with unlimited resources, you are a startup.
+And if you are a startup, please don't just copy the Netflix, Google, Amazon or Facebook playbook.
+These are some of the largest businesses in the world with thousands of employees and unlimited resources, you are a startup!

-Finding great people can be easy – hiring them is not.
+Finding great people is easy - hiring them is tough.

-If you are running a Fintech startup, finding the time to recruit yourself is tough and using recruitment companies is expensive.
+If you are running a Fintech startup, finding the time to recruit yourself is tough and using recruitment companies is expensive (and delivers very mixed results.)
 Technology and social media have made finding potential candidates a lot easier.
 The challenge lies in engaging, assessing and hiring the right people.